Melissa Fumero: 2021–present: M.O.D.O.K and Blockbuster

-In 2021, Fumero starred in the comedy film Bar Fight!.
+In 2021, Fumero was cast in the comedy film Bar Fight!.
 It follows former couple Nina (Fumero) and Allen (Luka Jones), who to avoid drama after their breakup divided everything in their lives—except their favorite local bar, an omission that causes a battle between them.
 The film was released on November 11, 2022, to negative reviews.
 Elizabeth Weitzman of TheWrap said Fumero and co-star Rachel Bloom "don't have the BFF chemistry both actresses work hard to generate, but that's because the characters are all sketched in two dimensions".
-That year, Fumero joined the cast of adult animated television series Digman!, reuniting with Samberg, the voice of the titular character and co-creator of the show.
+That year, Fumero joined the cast of adult animated television series Digman! as Bella Torres, reuniting with Samberg, the voice of the titular character (once again her onscreen husband) and co-creator of the show.
+Fumero also directed two episodes of the 2023 sitcom Primo, which was created by Shea Serrano and co-executive produced by Brooklyn Nine-Nine's co-creator Michael Schur.
+In 2024, Fumero began hosting the comedy podcast More Better with Stephanie and Melissa alongside Beatriz.

 Public image

 Fumero appeared in The Hollywood Reporter's "Young Hispanic Hollywood Class of 2013".
 In 2016, Variety listed her as one of its "10 Latinos to Watch".
 Women's Health included her in a list of "50 Latina and Hispanic Actresses Who Are Changing Hollywood for the Better" in 2021.